 Why am I shouting so far that they are important?
 They are important because,

 - The shola forests have high water retention capacity than any other soil.
 These forests absorb the Monsoon rains and they retain them within their soil.
 The retained water is then slowly released in the year’s course and they form small streams.
 These streams join to form larger streams that form rivers that feed the entire civilizations in the plains down.

 - They are the source of water in rivers live Cauvery, Thamirabarani, Vaigai.
 These rivers are perennial and they never go dry like the Ganges in North India.
 River Ganges is perennial because it is fed by a melting glacier all year-round.
 There is no ice in the Western Ghats and yet these rivers manage to supply water all round the year.
 The reason behind this is the presence of Shola forests.

 - They are the reason for moderate climates for several cities along their foothills.
 Example – Coimbatore, a city that is near the Western Ghats in Western Tamil Nadu.
 The city unlike other cities in Tamilnadu enjoys a moderate climate all year round.

 - They are home to several endemic species of plants and animals.
 Endemic means that they can exist only in that specific region and not found in any other part of the world.
 Without these forests, they lose their habitat and they will eventually go extinct.

 Shola forest and grassland complex in Grass Hills National Park, Valparai, Tamilnadu, India.

 Sky Islands – The shola forests form unique regions called “Sky Islands” which occur only at higher elevations are usually isolated and separated from each other and the lowland terrain.
 The distance of separation may be from a few meters to several hundred kilometers.
-Each sky island may have a climatic condition that is unique to itself.
+Each sky island may have a unique climatic condition.
 This leads to great endemism in plants and animals.
 They adapt themselves to that climatic condition and they evolve there.
 As a result, they cannot live outside the climatic region where they are supposed to exist!
 Surprising nature!